kimruddock/pawelgrzybek.github.io/_drafts/2017-03-17-fluent-interfaces-explained.md

   .addToElement(document.body);
 ```

 It looks much better, cleaner and we don't repeat ourselves.
 Unfortunately it is not going to work because the methods don't return any value at the moment.
-Luckily the solution is very simple — each method execution should not only edit an element but should also return a reference to `myParagraph` instance via `this` keyword.
+Luckily the solution is very simple — each method execution should not only edit an element but should also return a reference to `myElement` instance via `this` keyword.
 Like so...

 ```js
 class myElement {